 - Salt and black pepper.
 To taste.

 - Bulgur.
-Stuffed peppers are typically made with rice, but bulgur is a more nutritious option as it’s packed with fiber, protein, vitamins, and minerals.
+Stuffed peppers are typically made with rice, but bulgur is a more nutritious option and my family love the chewy texture of it.

 - Parmesan.
 This classic Italian ingredient gives the filling a salty and cheesy flavor.